 This story about nine strangers at a health retreat had an incredible start and then got insanely far-fetched.
-Mind you, I enjoyed this contemporary fiction immensely, but you need to go in knowing that it’s an enjoyable read but nothing more.
+Mind you, I enjoyed it immensely, but you need to go in knowing that it’s an enjoyable read but nothing more.

 Rachel is a 24-year-old woman who has serious food issues stemming from her mother.
 She is obsessed with maintaining her body and her image while craving nurturing, unconditional love and food.

 For Rachel, food and love are the same.
-When she starts a 90-day detox from her mother, Rachel meets Miriam, an overweight, orthodox Jewish woman working in a yogurt shop.
+When she starts a 90-day detox from her mother, Rachel meets Miriam, an overweight orthodox Jewish woman working is a yogurt shop.

-There was so much about the book that I really enjoyed but there were parts that I found so strange.
+There was so much about this contemporary fiction LGBTQ book that I really enjoyed but there were parts that I found so strange.
 Her fantasies about food were strange.
 Her sexual desires linked to mothering were disturbing to me.
 Overall, the book was well-written but not a favorite.

 Man, I tackled some heavy books earlier this month.
 This contemporary fiction was a look inside an in-patient treatment facility for those suffering from an eating disorder.